 Do I have to give my landlord advance notice that I am moving out?

 Unless your landlord has given you a notice to vacate, you are required to give advance notice.
 If you have a long lease, such as a one-year lease, it probably states that you will be responsible for the rent for the entire lease term even if you move out early.
 You cannot break a lease in the middle of the lease term.
 If your landlord agrees to end the lease early, you should get that agreement in writing and it should clearly state that there will be no penalty for vacating before the end of the lease term.

 How much notice do I have to give my landlord?

 If you have a written lease, go by what it says.
 If you have a verbal lease, you need to give your landlord 15 days written notice that you plan to vacate at the end of the term.

 The best way to notify your landlord is in writing, delivered by certified mail or in person, but your written lease may have special instructions which you should follow.
 Keep a copy of your notice for your records.

 What should I do before I move out?

+After you remove your belongings, clean the premises thoroughly.
+Then, take pictures of the premises and note when you took them.
 Invite the landlord to make a final inspection of the premises.
 Have a witness present.
 Ask the landlord if the premises are clean and in order.
 If the landlord points out a problem, such as a dirty oven, you may want to offer to correct it.

 The law allows a landlord to keep all or part of a security deposit to cover other money you may owe under the lease, including rent.
 If the security deposit isn’t large enough to cover all the back rent or damage, your landlord can sue you for the balance.